Commercial & Portfolio

 🏦 SBA & Lender Compliance

-Flood zone determinations and insurance requirement analysis for SBA loans and commercial mortgage transactions.
+Flood zone analysis and insurance requirement context for SBA loans and commercial mortgage transactions.
+Note: formal lender determinations require FEMA-approved determination companies.

 📋 Lease & Tenant Issues